Sveburk/humanities_data_benchmark/README.md

 │   │   │   ├── ...
 ```

-- Create a `README.md` file with a description of the benchmark.
+- Create a `README.md` file with a description of the benchmark by adapting the [`README_TEMPLATE.md`](benchmarks/README_TEMPLATE.md) file.
 Make sure to include a dataset description
 and a description of the task that the model should perform.
 Explain your evaluation criteria and how the
 results are scored.
 - Add images to the `images` directory.
 You need at least one image.
 Per default, one image is used with one request.